alexisundas/alexisundas/README.md

 - 🔭 I’m currently working on **AWS Infrastructure Deployment with Terraform, Docker, and GitHub Actions**

-- 🌱 I’m currently learning **Terraform , Github Action, AWS , Ansible**
+- 🌱 I’m currently learning **Terraform , Github Action/Jenkins, AWS , Ansible and more :) **

 - 👨‍💻 All of my projects are available at [https://github.com/alexisundas](https://github.com/alexisundas)